Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 1

 \subsection{Homotopy category of sites with an interval}

 Let $T$ be an essentially small site with enough points.
 As mentioned earlier, we want to work with the category of simplicial sheaves on $T$, denoted by $\Delta^{\text{op}}\text{Shv}(T)$.
 The most important thing about this category is that it contains a version of $T$ and a version of simplicial sets in it.
-So, somehow, we are putting both of these categories together in a nice category and then working with that instead.
+So, somehow, we are putting both of these categories together to create a platform for doing homotopy theory.
 The Yoneda embedding gives us a functor $T\to \text{PShv}(T)$.
 For the categories that we work with, representable presheaves are sheaves, so we get a fully faithful embedding $T\to \text{Shv}(T)$.
-Also, from a sheaf of sets, we can construct a simplicial object, and get a simplicial sheaf on $T$.
+Then, from a sheaf of sets, we can construct a simplicial object, and get a simplicial sheaf on $T$.
 So, every object $X\in T$ gives us a simplicial sheaf on $T$, and therefore $\Delta^{\text{op}}\text{Shv}(T)$ has a version of $T$ in it.
 On the other hand, every simplicial set defines a constant simplicial presheaf on $T$.
 By considering its associated sheaf, we can see that $\Delta^{\text{op}}\text{Shv}(T)$ has a version of $s\mathbf{Sets}$ in it.
-We call the objects of $\Delta^{\text{op}}\text{Shv}(T)$ motivic spaces.
+We call $\Delta^{\text{op}}\text{Shv}(T)$ the category of spaces.
 The same steps above can be done for pointed simplicial sheaves on $T$.
-As a result, we get the category of pointed motivic spaces, denoted by $\Delta^{\text{op}}\text{Shv}_\bullet(T)$.
-There is a pair of adjoint functors between motivic spaces and pointed motivic spaces, given by the free-forgetful adjunction.
+As a result, we get the category of pointed spaces, denoted by $\Delta^{\text{op}}\text{Shv}_\bullet(T)$.
+There is an evident free-forgetful adjunction between spaces and pointed spaces.

 Working with simplicial sheaves has a big advantage for us.
-Constructions for simplicial sheaves extend section-wise to our spaces, including limits, colimits, etc. Here, we discuss some of them.
+Constructions for simplicial sets extend section-wise to our spaces, including limits, colimits, etc. Here, we discuss some of them.
 Let $(X, x)$ and $(Y, y)$ be two pointed spaces.
 The wedge sum of them is the sheaf associated with the presheaf

 The smash product of them is the sheaf associated with the presheaf

 The internal hom objects in the category of pointed spaces are given by the right adjoint of the smash product.
 The suspension functor is defined as the smash product with the simplicial sheaf $S^1$, where $S^1$ is the simplicial set $\Delta^1 / \partial \Delta^1$.
 The right adjoint of the suspension functor gives the loop space functor.